 -You might be afraid that you’ll need shots and that even when you do get them, that they won’t be effective.
 So now you fear that you’re getting a shot and are still going to feel pain.
 Needle phobia is actually a thing (fear of needles).
 It’s also common to fear starting the dental treatment before the anesthesia kicks in.

--For some folks when getting a shot worry about the potential side effects.
+-Some folks when getting a shot worry about the potential side effects.
 You might worry about passing out, getting dizzy and or even throwing up.
 Some people also cringe at the numbness after effect, leaving the lips swollen until it wears off.

 -Fear and anxiety have a variety of origins, but the root cause, besides pain, is feeling like you’re not in control during the treatment.
 You’re worried that you’ll be helpless while lying back in the chair, unable to see what’s happening in your mouth and being afraid to move.